niccybee/activity-use/README.md

 # Exploring the an education activity interface.

+## Initial Mock-up

+![initial mock-up for the design](./public/eg.png)

+## Play by play

 A UI experiment for educational activity design.

 Exploring different aspects of the activity interface design.

-## Initial Mock-up

-![initial mock-up for the design](./public/eg.png)
+Initial attempts trying to use Swipr library to emulate slides and swipe action.
+Then placing cards inside each 'slide'

+Fiddled with cards per page, mobile worked best at 2 desktop at 3 per page.
+May need to resize later– gave up no 'auto' which seemed to want to make the full page per slide.

+Refactoring the cards so we can have an initial circle card on beginning and a finish card.
+Also need card to change dependent on which type of interaction it will be.

 ## Definitions